oracle-livelabs/pts/upgrade-to-23ai/lab2-autoupgrade/autoupgrade.md

 	    +--------+---------+
     ```

 10. If you want to look at the output of the individual stages, you can check the location indicated in the 'Stage Logs'.
+To view the contents, open a new terminal window as closing the current upgrade prompt will stop all upgrade activity.

     An example of the contents is below:

-    ```
+    ```text
     $ <copy>ls -l /u01/autoupgrade/log/AAA/103/dbupgrade</copy>

     total 74860